7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Resource-Manager.md

 Azure Blueprints
-- relationship between the blueprint definition (what should be deployed) and the blueprint assignment (what was deployed)
+- Relationship between the blueprint definition (what should be deployed) and the blueprint assignment (what was deployed)
 - Upgrade serval subscription at once that are governed by the same blueprint

 #### Administrative Motions and Workflow